katemyoung/csv_generator/README.md

 ## Specification:

 - It should output a CSV file in the correct format as specified by Napsa.
-- Sample employee data can initially be hard coded
+- Sample employee data can initially be hard coded.
 - The employee data should be kept private, and not hard coded.
 - It should handle one employee to begin with.
 - It should handle more than one employee.
--

 ## User stories